 Some options include:

-Medication: Common ones include antiepileptic medication and anticonvulsants.
+Medication: Common ones include antiepileptic medication.
 Your doctor will decide which one is most likely to help you.

 Surgery: If nothing else works, your doctor may recommend surgery to interrupt the signals that spread seizures from one part of your brain to another -- so it’s limited to a smaller part of your brain.
 In more serious cases, the part of the brain where the seizures start may be taken out or targeted with a laser.

-If there’s a chance you’ll have more seizures, your doctor may suggest that you take care with certain things, like not driving or swimming alone.
+If there’s a chance you’ll have more seizures, your doctor may suggest that you take care with certain things which culd cause bodily harm if you lose control of your body. due to a seizure Things such as climbing a ladder, driving or swimming alone.

 How Can You Help Someone Having a Complex Partial Seizure?